Bug Hunting: A Masterclass

 Many test approaches focus on testing for Capability (functionality) and underemphasise the other criteria.
 Yet inconsistency amongst any of these criteria may represent diminished value to a person who matters.

-As a subset of ourselves, a development team has their own set of Quality Criteria:
+As a subset of users, a development team has their own set of Quality Criteria:

 - Supportability – It it simple to fix problems, or change things based on feedback?